dxxdpool/DreamHomeMySQL/README.md

 # DreamHomeMySQL
-A mini project based on MySQL queries using tinker interface.
+A mini project based on MySQL queries using Tkinter interface.